AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Sorting Order

-By default, slices of Pie charts are sorted in descending order according to their values.
+By default, slices are sorted in descending order according to their values.
 You can sort them in ascending order or disable sorting.

 To set the sorting mode, call the {api:anychart.charts.Pie#sort}sort(){api} method with one of the parameters listed in {api:anychart.enums.Sort}anychart.enums.Sort{api}: